Cedrugs/Cedrugs/README.md

 If you want to have a talk with me or ask me something, the best way is through Discord (Cedric# 8394).
 I don't have a private server for people to join.
 I might create one later.
 # Projects

-- `Hoyolab Daily Reward Claimer` -  A simple script to help people easily claim their hoyolab daily reward
+- [`Hoyolab Daily Reward Claimer`](https://github.com/Cedrugs/hoyolab-daily-reward-claimer) -  A simple script to help people easily claim their hoyolab daily reward
 - `GanyuBot` - A bot created to help people with genshin impact things such as wish history and in-game information.
+(Currently not open-source)
-- `Discord Custom RPC` - A simple script that use .ini files to help you with
+- [`Discord Custom RPC`](https://github.com/Cedrugs/Custom-Discord-RPC) - A simple script that use .ini files to help you with

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=Cedrugs&show_icons=true&theme=radical)